Hawaiian Studies (HWST)

 HWST 390 Issues in Modern Hawai‘i (3) Cultural and political aspects of the current Hawaiian movement; historical colonization; conflicts over tourism, the military, and agriculture; forms of native self-determination.
 Pre: junior standing or consent.
 DH

 HWST 396 Native Hawaiian Rights and Practices (3) Students will strengthen their cultural, political, and legal foundations by: (1) reviewing Hawai‘i’s historical traditions and customs, (2) learning legal analysis techniques, and (3) applying those techniques to issues that govern native Hawaiian "rights" today.
 Sophomore or higher standing.
 Pre: 107, 270, and 341 (or concurrent) and HAW 102.
 (Fall only) DH

-HWST 421 Visiting Artist Seminar (3) Explore indigenous concepts through the media of a visiting indigenous master artist by looking at traditional media in indigenous cultures, and the possibilities for contemporary expression in other media.
-Repeatable two times.
+HWST 421 Visiting Artist Seminar (4) (2 cr.
+Lec, 2 cr.
+Lab) Explore indigenous concepts through the media of a visiting indigenous master artist by looking at traditional media in indigenous cultures, and the possibilities for contemporary expression in other media.
+Repeatable one time.
 HWST majors only.
 A-F only.
-Pre: 107/107C, one course in 220 level (222, 224, 225), one course in 320 level (322, 324, 325); or consent.
+Pre: 107, one course in 220 level (222, 224, 225), one course in 320 level (322, 324, 325); or consent.
 (Once a year)

 HWST 440 Mâhele Land Awards (3) Practical guide to the researching of land awards and change in title for a single ahupua‘a, 1848 to present.
 Focus on field trips.
 Pre: 342.

 HWST 441 Ceded Lands: Focus on Crown and Government Lands (1848 to Present) (3) Inventorying "Ceded Lands" in Hawai‘i with emphasis on historical, legal, and cultural changes from the Kingdom through statehood.
 A-F only.
 Pre: 440 or consent.